-The Graduate School for Humanities and Social Sciences at the University of Heidelberg invites applications for Graduate Membership.
-We are looking for highly motivated, excellent PhD students with a strong interest in interdisciplinary research from the Faculty of Modern Languages, the Faculty of Philosophy, the Faculty of Theology, the Faculty of Law, the Faculty of Behavioural and Cultural Studies and the Faculty of Economics and Social Sciences.
+The Heidelberg Graduate School for the Humanities and Social Sciences at Heidelberg University (HGGS) invites applications for Graduate Membership.
+We are looking for highly motivated, excellent doctoral candidates with a strong interest in interdisciplinary research from the Faculty of Modern Languages, the Faculty of Philosophy, the Faculty of Theology, the Faculty of Law, the Faculty of Behavioural and Cultural Studies and the Faculty of Economics and Social Sciences.

 Application and required documents:

-a) Letter of intention, with a brief description of your qualifications, academic objectives and research project (max.
+b) Letter of intention, with a brief description of the qualifications, academic objectives and the research project (max.
 2 pages)

-b) CV with information about your academic career, achieved grades, research projects and research experience
+c) CV with information about the academic career, achieved grades, research projects and research experience, publications (if any)

-g) Written supervision agreement by a Professor or PD at Heidelberg University.
+h) Written supervision agreement by a Professor or PD at Heidelberg University.
+Information.

-Applications must be submitted electronically as ONE PDF file with the completed cover page to the Coordinator of the HGGS:
+Applications (max.
+25 pages) must be submitted electronically as ONE PDF file and one Excel sheet (i) to

 Dr. Astrid Wind

-The PDF document should be submitted together with the cover page in this format:
+1.-The PDF document should be sent with the cover page (a) in this format: NAME_FirstName_HGGS.

-The deadline for the submission of all documents is 15 March 2016.
+The deadline for the submission of all documents is 20 September 2021 for HGGS Membership.

-The University of Heidelberg has particular interest in supporting women and encourages them to apply for the announced positions.
+Heidelberg University has particular interest in supporting women and encourages them to apply for the announced positions.
 Applications from disabled candidates with equal qualifications will be given preference.